Hello, how can we help you?

 It is possible to manually edit the translation suggestions provided by the API.

 For this resource to be available, SoftExpert Copilot must be acquired and the SoftExpert cloud platform must be used.
+Check further details about the configuration of translation APIs by clicking here.

 5. Upon finishing all necessary changes on the table data screen, click on the Save and exit button.